-The scope of the review covers three projects being developed by Nalcor, namely the Muskrat Falls Generation Facility (MF), Labrador Transmission Assets (LTA), and Labrador Island Link (LIL), collectively comprising the LCP.
+The scope of the review covers three projects being developed by Nalcor, namely MF, LTA, and LIL, collectively comprising three of the four LCP projects.
 The review does not include the Maritime Link (ML) project being developed by Emera.

 9.2 CAPITAL COSTS